Beautiful interface; Great Facebook integration; Intuitive, gesture-based navigation

-It took just one minute to download and install the free 54MB app over Wi-Fi to our iPhone (there's no iPad-specific version).
+Installation and SetupiPhone (there's no iPad-specific version).
 Once we started the app, we were taken directly to a page to create our Paper.
 You'll need a Facebook account, but if you already have the Facebook app on your iPhone, Paper will automatically sign in with your credentials.

 The first page of Paper was a feed of all our Facebook friends' activity, since we were already logged into the social network via the original app.

 Adding a topic to our paper was as simple as swiping it from the carousel at the bottom to the top section.
 We swiped up to add Tech and Pride to our selection, then tapped done to move on.